About

 State of play.

-• European jurisdictions are moving from pilot to live execution on tokenized securities infrastructure.
+• European jurisdictions are executing on tokenized securities infrastructure.
 France's LISE exchange is preparing the first tokenized IPO under the EU DLT Pilot Regime, with aerospace manufacturer ST Group as the inaugural issuer .

 • Broadridge has taken on-chain proxy voting from concept to production, with Galaxy becoming the first US public company to conduct shareholder governance through tokenized equity infrastructure on Avalanche .